nyu-ossd-s20/project-evaluation/openfoodfacts_evaluation_2.md

 1. did you need to look for additional help in installing the environment? <br>
     I had to search up how to install the packages for zbar and tesseract as the linux install name was not specifically listed.
+    There was basically no install instructions for Apache, and I encountered a lot of issues that I had to search up.

 1. any other comments? <br>
     I did not know to install Apache from source, I installed it using the terminal command initially.
 Which resulted in me spending a lot of time